lvgl/lvgl/docs/overview/drawing.md

 2. It's faster to modify a buffer in internal RAM and finally write one pixel only once than reading/writing the display directly on each pixel access.
 (e.g. via a display controller with SPI interface).

-Note that, this concept is different from "traditional" double buffering where there are 2 screen sized frame buffers: one holds the current image to show on the display, and rendering happens to the other (inactive) frame buffer, and they are swapped when the rendering is finished.
+Note that this concept is different from "traditional" double buffering where there are 2 screen sized frame buffers: one holds the current image to show on the display, and rendering happens to the other (inactive) frame buffer, and they are swapped when the rendering is finished.
 The main difference is that with LVGL you don't have to store 2 frame buffers (which usually requires external RAM) but only smaller draw buffer(s) that can easily fit into the internal RAM too.